 Mistake #1: I Jumped Immediately into a Relationship

 I know that seems like an obvious ‘no-no’, but the opportunity came dressed like a Hallmark movie.
-I was waitressing on weekends to make ends meet, and in comes this farmer (flannel shirt, boots, and all) with a nice smile and a little twinkle in his eye.
+At the time, I was waitressing on weekends to make ends meet, and in comes this farmer (flannel shirt, boots, and all) with a nice smile and a little twinkle in his eye.
 He came to dinner with his parents (which means he MUST be a great guy, right?!) and after discovering we had a few mutual friends, I received a Facebook message from him after my shift.

 I justified the ill timing with things we had in common—he was also a Christian, also had two little girls, also had been through a divorce, etc. What I didn’t realize was that you can’t skip or rush healing from deep wounds.
-Fast-forwarding through the ‘hard parts’ simply doesn’t work, and because I tried to do that, I had major blind spots and areas of insecurity that needed attention.
+Fast-forwarding through the ‘hard parts’ simply doesn’t work.
+And because I tried to do that, I had major blind spots and areas of insecurity that needed attention.

 Mistake #2: I Made a Decision to Be (and Stay) in a Relationship Based on Fear of Being Alone

 Now, at the time, I would have never admitted to being desperate.
 I wasn’t plastering my bio all over dating sites or begging my friends to set me up.
-I wasn’t spending my Friday nights at the bar, hoping someone would buy me a drink.
+And I wasn’t spending my Friday nights at the bar, hoping someone would buy me a drink.

 But desperation is not always displayed outwardly.
 Sometimes, it’s an internal settling—making excuses, and justifying things you know aren’t God’s best for you.

 When you’re desperate, you aren’t objective.
 I wasn’t looking at the quality of the relationship.
 Instead of making judgements based on reality, I was judging the relationship based on avoiding pain.